-However, this strawberry cocktail recipe uses equal parts of all three components to craft a cocktail that is much smoother to sip.
-If you want a cocktail that celebrates its booziness, by all means, double the amount of vodka or halve the amount of syrup and soda!
+While the Golden Ratio is a great starting point for crafting cocktails, I prefer a smoother mixed drink; therefore, this strawberry cocktail recipe uses equal parts of all three components (spirit, sweet and tart).
+If you want a cocktail that celebrates booziness, by all means, double the amount of vodka or halve the amount of syrup and soda!

 What can I use instead of vodka?

 Not a fan of vodka and need a good alternative?
 Below are four good substitutes for vodka in mixed drinks.

 - White Rum: White rum is light-bodied with a slightly sweet taste.
 It is more subtle and better suited for fruity mixed drinks than dark rum.

 - Blanco Tequila: Also called silver or white tequila, Blanco tequila is characterized by its clear appearance.
 It is typically agave-forward, with notes of citrus and pepper.
 For the best taste, look for a 100% agave tequila.